emar-kar/url-shortener/README.md

     }
     ```

-    Expiration can be set in a template: **YYYY-MM-DD**.
+    Expiration can be set with a template: **YYYY-MM-DD**.
 In case if expiration is ommited or set as an empty string it will be default 24 hours.

     Response for the request is gonna be with the status code *201*: